ridvancangizli/PyQt5_ile_arayuzgelistirme/README.md

 # PyQt5_ile_arayuzgelistirme
-This project include PyQt5 libraries which is created for interface. and you can be sure your skills its going to be improve your Object-based programming skills
+This project containing PyQt5 libraries which is created for interface. and you can be sure your skills its going to be improve your Object-based programming skills